bchainhub/coco/README.md

 ## Documentation

-Browse the online documentation in [WIKI page](https://github.com/cryptohub-digital/coco/wiki) or [Online manual](https://cryptohub-digital.github.io/coco/).
+Browse the online documentation on the [Online manual](https://cryptohub-digital.github.io/coco/).

 ## Changelog